Outline of Initial Stages in Divorce Process in Washington

 The Decree of Dissolution governs the parties' future relationship with re-gards to the assets, debt, custody, visitation, and support of the children, and, last but not least, dissolves the marriage.
 Not until the judge signs the Decree is the marriage actually dissolved.

-* Immediately stop posting to Twitter, Facebook or other Social networking sites and restrict access as allowed.
+Do's and Dont's* Immediately stop posting to Twitter, Facebook or other Social networking sites and restrict access as allowed.
 You do not want your spouse to use your own ma-terials against you.
 Also, use email and text messaging carefully.
 They create a digital *paper trail* and you may one day you*re your intemperate words quoted to the court.

 * Divorce is 70% emotion, 30% law.
 There are often great swings of emotion at he start of proceedings and at the end.
 Don*t expect your spouse to be their most rational at these times.